Valley-Installers/valley-installers-website/README.md

-# valley-installers-website
+# Valley Installers Website

 This project was built for a client, Valley Installers.

-## Instructions for bringing it on your local machine

-1. Clone this repo
-2. npm install
-3. npm start
+This website elegantly highlights the work that Valley Installers offers their clients.

 ## Available Scripts
 In the project directory, you can run: